HomeLatest NewsTelecomSTMicroelectronics launches new microcontrollers to boost energy efficiency

 STMicroelectronics has launched the series, a new line of microcontrollers designed to enhance energy efficiency in electronics.
 The new series claims to reduce energy consumption by up to 50% compared to its predecessors, potentially leading to less frequent battery replacements and a reduced environmental impact from discarded batteries.

-These microcontrollers are integral to the functioning of smart sensors and actuators used in smart buildings and Internet of Things () applications, crucial for efficient energy and resource management.
+These microcontrollers are integral to the functioning of smart and actuators used in smart buildings and Internet of Things (IoT) applications, crucial for efficient energy and resource management.
 According to Patrick Aidoune, General Manager, STMicroelectronics, “The new STM32U0 microcontroller series takes this notion to a new level, building on our proven ultra-low-power technologies.”

-The semiconductor company said that the STM32U0’s advanced design and manufacturing process allow to remain in power-saving sleep modes longer, reducing average energy demand.
+The semiconductor company said that the STM32U0’s advanced design and manufacturing process allow it to remain in power-saving sleep modes longer, reducing average energy demand.
 This includes applications in industrial sensor management, where devices can reportedly operate twice as long on the same size battery.

 Advertisement